to Mount Holyoke College Bushido-Kai Karate

 Karate Association. http://www.ikakarate.org

-Bushido-Kai Karate is heading by Arrighi, Sensei, 8th Degree Black belt and title of Hanshi awarded to her on August 1, 2015 by Tsukasa Mabuni, 3rd Soke Shito-Ryu International Karate-Do Kai.
+Bushido-Kai Karate is headed by Barbara A. Arrighi, Sensei, 8th Degree Black belt.
+Arrighi Sensei was awarded Hanshi on August 2, 2015 by Tsukasa Mabuni, 3rd Soke Shito-Ryu International Karate-Do Kai.

-Sensei, was promoted to 7th Degree Black Belt and Kyoshi title by Mabuni Kenzo, 2nd Soke
+Sensei, was promoted to 7th Degree Black Belt and Kyoshi by Mabuni Kenzo, 2nd Soke

 International Karate Do Kai.